 We can make others aware.
 Progress grows with people.
 We can reiterate that economic and inequality are driving the problem and that business and even greedy governments see little value to in changing rules and spending money for a group of buyers with no money.

-Should President Trump revive the middle class and bring manfuacturing and other forms of high paying jobs back to the US, it would still take many years for the underpriveleged to find a roof over their head.
+Should President Trump revive the middle class and bring manufacturing and other forms of high paying jobs back to the US, it would still take many years for the underprivileged to find a roof over their head.

 Politicians and business heroes need to apply pressure to accelerate the home building process befoe the scourge of homelessness spreads and leaves more lasting social scars.

 Online Resources for Homeless Services and Support

 Please Do Share this post on homelessness and the affordable housing crisis on Facebook.
 It’s good to share!!